-Ohio law requires school districts to provide yearly notice to parents about the district's policy and procedures related to the implementation of positive behavior intervention and supports (PBIS) and the use of physical restraint and seclusion, including the local complaint process.
+As of September 2021, Ohio law requires school districts to provide yearly notice to parents about their procedures related to the requirements of positive behavior intervention and supports (PBIS) and the emergency use of physical restraint and seclusion, including the local complaint process.
+Part of this law requires that parents in Ohio's public schools must be given the following information at least one time per year.